opdavies/oliverdavies.uk/source/_posts/2017-07-13-publishing-sculpin-sites-with-github-pages.md

 ## Next Steps

-- Enable automatically running `build.sh` when new changes are pushed to GitHub rather than running it manually.
+- Enable automatically running `publish.sh` when new changes are pushed to GitHub rather than running it manually.
 I was previously [using Jenkins][4] and Fabric for this, though I’m also going to look into using Travis to accomplish this.
 - Add the pre-build steps such as running `composer install` and `yarn` to install dependencies, and `gulp` to create the front-end assets.
 This was previously done by Jenkins in my previous setup.

 ## Resources